Sbatushe/xbiw/README.md

 This wrapper allows to easily install packages without worrying about software versions and case sensitiveness.
 This script is totally safe because it will launch xbps-install without the -y option.

 ### Configure
-If you want to change your superuser value, you can modify the `/usr/bin/xbiw` file and add `sudo` or `doas` where specified
+If you want to change your superuser value, you can modify the script and add `sudo` or `doas` where specified

 ### Installation
 Clone the repository: